Future Anti-Aging Technology: Is Age Reversal Really Possible?

 Another option is to treat iPSC with OKSM (Yamanaka) factors, which have the potential to turn back a cell’s epigenetic clock to an earlier point in time.
 As cells transition to embryonic-like cells, they show a steady decline in cellular age.4

-However, embryonic stem cells are not yet ready to be used for age-reversal.
+However, embryonic stem cells are not yet ready to be used for age reversal.
 These cells are difficult to propagate.
 Cells often experience damage, and they have the potential to cause cancer.
-Senescence (cellular aging) and pluripotency are interconnected and are sometimes regulated by the same genes.4
+Pluripotency and senescence (cellular aging) are related and occasionally controlled by the same genes.
+4

 Gene therapy is used to modify a gene to treat or cure a disease.
 Genes are sequences of DNA that code for a protein.
 When a mutation (sequence change or mistake) in a gene sequence makes the gene nonfunctional, gene therapy can be used to replace the gene sequence.
 Similarly, if a gene is malfunctioning, gene therapy can be used to turn the gene “off” so it no longer produces abnormal proteins that cause disease.

 Researchers at Stanford University School of Medicine have found a way to lengthen telomeres.
-Skin cells with lengthened telomeres could divide 40 more times than typical skin cells.5
+Skin cells with lengthened telomeres could divide forty times more than typical skin cells.5

 Since telomeres are lengthened, cell division can continue longer, which is an anti-aging benefit.
 However, with each cell division, the telomeres continue to shorten.
 The cells cannot divide indefinitely, which lessens the risk that they will become cancer cells.